Nick Timothy leads debate on government support for horseracing, 24th October 2024 - source: parliamentlive.tv

 He received three donations recorded in his name in 2019 from Tattersalls, who also made ten donations to his constituency office between 2011 and 2021.

-Matt Hancock was did not make a comment to City News.
+Matt Hancock declined to comment on this to City News.

 This latest donation to Nick Timothy brings the total donated by the Tattersalls to the West Suffolk constituency to around £186,350 over a period of 22 years as stated on the Electoral Commission’s website.